Atomtomate/Dispersions.jl/README.md

-Types and standard operation for k grids in solid state theory.
+Types and standard operation for k grids and tight binding dispersions in solid state theory.
 This project is inteded to be used as a backend for k grid related operations in order to abstract over the actual k grid logic.
+For an example usage see [LadderDGA.jl](https://github.com/Atomtomate/LadderDGA.jl)

 |     Build Status    |      Coverage      |  Documentation |      Social    |
 | ------------------- |:------------------:| :-------------:| :-------------:|